savonet/book/workflow.md

 In the last few years, people have started moving away from Icecast and turn to HLS to distribute streams.
-Basically, a stream in HLS is a playlist of very short portions of the stream, called segments, whose duration is generally 2 around seconds.
+Basically, a stream in HLS is a playlist of very short portions of the stream, called segments, whose duration is generally between 2 and 10 seconds.
 The playlist itself contains the last minute or so of the stream, split in segments, and is regularly updated.
 Compared to Icecast, this has the advantage of not requiring a constant connection from the user, and is thus robust to network changes or disconnections, and moreover, the segments are regular files and can thus be cached using the standard techniques for serving files over http.
-Another useful feature of HLS is that multiple encodings of the same stream can be served simultaneously: typically, one would serve both a low and a high quality version of the stream, and the user can seamlessly switch between the two depending on the quality of its connection (e.g. when going from 3G to 4G on a phone).
+Another useful feature of HLS is that multiple encodings of the same stream can be served simultaneously: typically, one would serve both a low and a high quality version of the stream, and the user can seamlessly switch between the two depending on the quality of its connection (e.g. when going from 3G to 5G on a phone).

 The `output.file.hls` operator takes care of this.
 It takes as mandatory arguments the directory where all the files will be put (the playlist and the segments), a